klacus/argocdpoc/README.md

 # argocdpoc
-A proof of concept Argo CD deployment
+A proof of concept Argo CD deployment.

+The goal of this repository to deploy a working Argo CD solution using Azure Kubernetes Services (AKS) from scratch to provide a basic sample environment to demonstrate Argo CD and how it can enable developers to deploy automatically deploy and manage their workload on Kubernetes using Argo CD.

 # Do not forget removing Azure resources when you done with the POC to avoid unnecessary charges and costs!